-The class period for a given paper will be led by a group of two students.
+The class period for a given topic will be led by a group of two students.
 The two students should decide how to divide up the responsibility of the presentation and discussion leadership evenly.

-- 1. Read through the paper to be presented several times, taking notes on the following aspects: - What problem did the researchers investigate? - What was their motivation? - What approach did they take? - How does their contribution compare with the related work? - How did they evaluate their efforts? - What conclusions did they make based on their evaluation? - What limitations do they admit their approach has? - Any other limitations that you can see? - What do the authors see as future directions based on their work? - Any other future directions that you can see? - 2.
-Create an outline for a 30 minute talk on the paper, focusing on the items above. - 3.
+- 1. Read through the material to be presented several times, taking notes on the following aspects: - What problem did the researchers investigate? - What was their motivation? - What approach did they take? - What are the important concepts for researchers to learn about this work? - How does their contribution compare with the related work? - How did they evaluate their efforts? - What conclusions did they make based on their evaluation? - What limitations do they admit their approach has? - Any other limitations that you can see? - What do the authors see as future directions based on their work? - Any other future directions that you can see? - 2.
+Create an outline for a 60 minute talk on the material, focusing on the items above.
+Each person is in charge of 30 minutes. - 3.
 Create overheads in the final form, but printed on paper, rather than transparencies.
 See the instructions for slide formatting below for more details. - 4.
 AT LEAST 1 WEEK BEFORE CLASS MEETING: Meet with the professor to discuss your plans for the class meeting, and review your slides.
 Plan 45 minutes to a whole hour to review the slides with the professor. - 5.
 Make the suggested changes to your slides. - 6.
 Practice your talk aloud at least twice before presenting it on your scheduled presentation date. - 7.
-2-3 Days before your class meeting: Meet with instructor, or send an email with your discussion-provoking questions/points.

-- 8. If possible, spend 10-30 minutes going over your talk to yourself as close to your presentation time as possible to refamiliarize yourself with what you want to say.
+If possible, spend an hour going over your talk to yourself as close to your presentation time as possible to refamiliarize yourself with what you want to say.
 I always go over my talks and lectures within the hour of when I am going to do the presentation.
-It makes a world of difference. - 9.
-Print out adequate copies of your slides, 6 to a page, for each person in the course.
+It makes a world of difference.

+- 8. Print out adequate copies of your slides, 6 to a page, for each person in the course.
 Be sure to staple together your handouts and xerox double-sided to save on trees.
-Bring your handouts to class the day of your presentation to hand out at the start of class. - 10.
+Bring your handouts to class the day of your presentation to hand out at the start of class. - 9.
 Present your paper and lead the discussion.